32 Best Things to Do in Alicante, Spain, for First-Time Visitors

 Barrio Santa Cruz is a neighbourhood in Alicante that's part of Alicante's Old Town.
 Also known as El Barrio, the hillside area features cocktail bars, tapas restaurants, and other eateries and nightlife spots.

 You can see several landmarks around Barrio de Santa Cruz, like the Co-Cathedral of St. Nicholas.
-As you walk around, you'll also discover many coloured and beautiful buildings, which look great in photos.
+As you walk through, you'll also discover many coloured and beautiful buildings, which look great in photos.

 Sightsee on a free walking tour